qngapparat/algorithmNotes/sorting_analysis.md

 `[sorted part] unsorted part` :

 `[7] 3 5 83 25 33`

 `[3 7] 5 83 25 33`

 `[3 5 7] 83 25 33`

 `[3 5 7 83] 25 33`

 **Signs of insertion sort**

-One part of the array (either growing from left or right) is sorted, while the other one is in its initial state and not changed.
+One part of the array (either growing from left or right) is sorted, while the other one is either

+(1) in its initial state and not changed (not using a heap), or

+(2)representing a heap.
+The heap would have the smallest value at its first position, and then values "vaguely" sorted (look up the heap representation in an array for more info).

 **Signs of not insertion sort**

-Not the above: If there is no clear section sorted and one section unsorted.
+If there is no section that is clearly sorted (this has to be the case, regardless of how the unsorted part is structured).

 **Smallest data structure to be used**

-There are two approaches, in both cases the original array is sufficient:

-One is to just iterate through the unordered part for every `n`, leading to `O(n²)`.

-Another way is to organize the unordered part as a heap (heaps can be represented as arrays), right next to the sorted part of the array.
-The sorted part and the heap wouldn't interfere, since every expansion of the sorted part makes the heap smaller.
-Using the heaps' `removeMin()` would result in `O(n * log(n))` (one heap restructuring/down bubbling for every of the n `removeMin()`).
+Regardless of a heap is used to organize the unsorted pool (O(n * log(n))) or not (O(n²)), the original array is sufficient, since the heap doesn't take any more space than the unsorted values would do otherwise.

 ### Selection sort
 **Distinctive features**